pearsedarcy/m-buildz/README.md

 ### Content

-- I used the [Love Running Walkthrough Project](https://github.com/Code-Institute-Solutions/love-running-v3) from
+- I used the [Love Running Walkthrough Project](https://github.com/Code-Institute-Solutions/love-running-v3) from Code Institute as a guideline for building the Header and Footer.

+- I referenced StackOverFlow, CodePen and MDN WebDocs throughout building the project to help with better understanding and implementing elements, sections and animations
+  - [This](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Card) MDN Doc was great for the Cards section
+  - [This](https://stackoverflow.com/questions/17296919/how-to-prevent-css3-animation-reset-when-finished) StackOverflow forum helped me with preventing the animations from looping.
+  - [This](https://codepen.io/AdamCCFC/pen/WvzBKq) CodePen example helped me with the hover grow effect on the social media icons.